mortenjust/PocketCastsOSX/README.md

-# PocketCastsOSX
+# PocketCasts for MacOS
-An unoffical OSX wrapper for Pocketcasts
+An unoffical native wrapper for Pocketcasts

 * Turns play.pocketcasts.com into a MacOS app with a dock icon and full screen mode
 * Use "keyboard light down" button (on F5) to play/pause